The importance of well-maintained surgery scheduling data

 How to assess your procedure list data

-The best part of it all?
-The assessment is completely complimentary.
+And the best part of it all?
+The assessment is completely free.

 CPT is a registered trademark of the American Medical Association.
 All rights reserved.